Our Seniors are Revolting

 She says she lives in Windsor too, two stops beyond me, with her parents and “straight-arrow sister.”

 “It’s only temporary.
 I gotta work through some stuff.”
-She’s been out of college for a year, and has been “busting my twat trying to find a job — illustrator, painter, something.”
+She’s been out of college for a year, and has been “busting my derriere trying to find a job — illustrator, painter, something.”
 We talk about everything: music, politics, the scene in Windsor, “which,” she says, “doesn’t exist.”
 We moan about our terminally unhip parents, but not for long.
 We get interrupted.
 My stop comes up, we’re still chatting so she gets off with me and we plunk down under a tree close to the stop.
 She finds a roach in her pocket with two puffs left on it.
 She says she’s only been back for a month, having just split from Murray and I tell her the entire story about Candace.
-Including my problem getting condoms.
+Including the abortion.

 “Oh wow,” she says.
-“Sounds like you have a tiny contraceptive problem.”
+“Sounds like you have a tiny contraception problem.”

 I smirk.
 “Ya think?”